TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/databricks-r.md

 ## **Recommended steps**

-- If you are trying to execute R code, make sure you are either running in an R notebook or you specify "%R" as the first line in the cell.
+- If you are trying to execute R code, make sure you are either running in an R notebook or you specify "%R" as the first line in the cell
 - If you have trouble installing an rJava or RJDBC package, see [this guide](https://docs.databricks.com/spark/latest/sparkr/tips/install-rjava-rjdbc-libraries.html)
 - R execution is limited to a single-threaded runtime and memory of a single machine.
-Use [SparkR](https://databricks.com/blog/2015/06/09/announcing-sparkr-r-on-spark.html) to scale your jobs and maximize performance in Spark.
+Use [SparkR](https://databricks.com/blog/2015/06/09/announcing-sparkr-r-on-spark.html) to scale your jobs and maximize performance in Spark

 ## **Recommended documents**